Interview with LIBTEC President Akira Yoshino, winner of the Nobel Prize in Chemistry

 Part 1: Will lithium ion batteries help solve the climate crisis?

 LIBTEC President Akira Yoshino won the Nobel Prize in Chemistry in 2019 for developing the lithium ion battery, one of the biggest industrial game-changers of recent decades.
 In doing so, Yoshino became the 27th Japanese (including two who became U.S. citizens) to win the prestigious award.
 LIBTEC, or officially the Consortium for Lithium Ion Battery Technology and Evaluation Center, is a research and development center for the next generation of all-solid-state batteries.
-The Editorial Department of the DNP Features section that introduces people of passion interviewed Yoshino, also an honorary fellow of Asahi Kasei Corp., about the lithium ion battery’s role in solving environmental problems, as well as its potential for the future.
+The Editorial Department of the DNP Features section that introduces the people making a difference interviewed Yoshino, also an honorary fellow of Asahi Kasei Corp., about the lithium ion battery’s role in solving environmental problems, as well as its potential for the future.
 The relationship between LIBTEC and Dai Nippon Printing Co., Ltd. (DNP) was also discussed in the 100-minute interview.

 - Environmental concerns are more important than convenience in manufacturing